Greiz

-Greiz has a large park in its center (Fürstlich Greizer Park) which is classified as an English garden.
-Thomasstraße, Burgstraße, Marktstraße, Waldstraße, and Leonhardtstraße with their Jugendstil houses are well known examples of that architectural style.
-Prof.-Dr.-Friedrich-Schneider-Straße 4 is one of the earliest examples of Art Deco architecture (built in 1911).
+Greiz has a large park in its centre (Fürstlich Greizer Park) which is classified as an English garden.
+Thomasstraße, Burgstraße, Marktstraße, Waldstraße, and Leonhardtstraße, with their Jugendstil houses, are well-known examples of that architectural style.

 History

 As with other nearby settlements, the place name (originally Grouts) is of Slavic origin and means gord.
 The first documented mention of the settlement dates from 1209.
 The prime location of Greiz on the confluence of the White Elster river and its tributary Göltzsch helped to make it a fast-growing town.
 From the 12th century it was governed by advocati (Vögte), but in 1236 it came into the possession of Gera.
 It was recognized as a town in the 13th century.
 Later the House of Reuss, a ruling German dynasty whose male members were all named Heinrich, built two castles in Greiz: the "Oberes Schloss" (Upper Castle) and the "Unteres Schloss" (Lower Castle).
 Both were built by famous architects and are still considered unique.
 Greiz became the capital of the Principality of Reuss-Greiz until 1918.

 The town was wholly destroyed by fire in 1494, and almost totally in 1802.

-Between 1934 and 1943 809 people were forcibly sterilized by Nazis in the district hospital in Wichmannstraße.
+Between 1934 and 1943, 809 people were forcibly sterilized by Nazis in the district hospital in Wichmannstraße.
 The local old folk's home and the care home submitted 122 sick people to the euthanasia program Aktion T4.

 During World War II hundreds of prisoners of war as well as men and women from countries occupied by Nazi Germany worked as forced laborers in Sorgwald near Thalbach, a village about 2 km south-east of Greiz and in other enterprises.
 At least 102 of them died.
 There is a memorial for them in the Old Cemetery.

 There is also a monument to the officer Kurt von Westernhagen, who refused orders in April 1945 to blow up the bridge and defend the town, for which he was shot by the Gestapo.